AntonioMarcel/odin-project-bootcamp/flexbox/README.md

 # Flex 1 and flex auto
 - flex: 1 -> shorthand for: flex: 1 1 0.
 - flex: auto -> flex: 1 1 auto.
+- both grow to absorb any free space in the container.

 # In practice
 - You will probably mostly end up using flex: 1 and flex-shrink: 0.